teisenhower/teisenhower.dev/src/posts/gatsby-source-s3.md

 ---
-title: "How to use gatsby-source-s3 in your next Gatsby project"
+title: 'How to use gatsby-source-s3 in your next Gatsby project'
-longdate: "April 23rd, 2020"
+longdate: 'April 23rd, 2020'
-date: "2020-04-23"
+date: '2020-04-23'
-keywords: "gatsby, react, aws, "
+keywords: 'gatsby, react, aws,'
 ---

 ## gatsby-source-s3, what is it?